scanpay/dotnet-scanpay/README.md

 2. Right-click on a project within your solution.
 3. Click on *Manage NuGet Packages...*
 4. Click on the *Browse* tab and search for "scanpay".
-5. Click on the scanpay package, select the appropriate version in the right-tab and click *Install*.
+5. Click on the scanpay package, select the appropriate version in the right tab and click *Install*.

 ## Usage